KeyboardKit/KeyboardKit/README.md

+## Getting started

+The online documentation has a [getting-started guide][Getting-Started] that will help you get started with the library.

 ## Documentation

-The [online documentation][Documentation] has a [getting-started guide][Getting-Started], as well as articles, code examples etc. that let you overview the various parts of the library and understand how they all connect to each other.
+The [online documentation][Documentation] has articles, code examples etc. that let you overview the various parts of the library and understand how they all connect to each other.

 The online documentation is currently iOS-specific.
 To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.